OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/dot_product_comp.rst

 DotProductComp
 **************

-`DotProductComp` performs a dot-product between two compatible inputs.
+`DotProductComp` performs a dot product between two compatible inputs.
 It may be vectorized to provide the result at one or more points simultaneously.

 .. math::